mistakenelf/branch-cleaner/README.md

 ## About The Project

-A TUI to cleanup local branches
+A TUI to cleanup local git branches

 ### Built With